Wound Care & Limb Salvage

 The goal is to preserve the foot, ankle and leg, if possible ,as long as the overall health of the person is not at risk.
 These difficult surgeries often require planning and teamwork with other specialists for the best outcomes.
 Most people are able to save their limb and function after these complex procedures.
 Many people who require limb salvage surgery are diabetic so it is important to follow-up with foot and ankle specialists for preventive foot care and regular check-ups.

-If you have a wound that needs to be addressed, don’t hesitate to make an appointment with one of the experts ar Certified Foot & Ankle Specialists.
 What starts as a small wound, can quickly become a major infection so it is important to be diligent and see the doctor when necessary.
+If you have a wound that needs to be addressed, don’t hesitate to make an appointment with our board-certified podiatrists today!
+1-855-550-FEET.